Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 They shut him up.

-And probably got a hotline there from Jeffrey Immelt at the headquarters of GE.
+They probably got a hotline there from Jeffrey Immelt at the headquarters of GE.

 That's hilarious.

-Uh, because I want to get this out of the way once and for all.
+All right, now, if you will indulge me, ladies and gentlemen, we're going to go to top of the audio soundbites here because I want to get this out of the way once and for all.

-Uh they finally, after the damage is done, they have withdrawn the quotes.
+They finally, after the damage is done, they have withdrawn the quotes.

-And there is a uh Michael Smirkanish, who I've met, uh and who I like, does a talk show in Philadelphia on our affiliate there, does the morning show, wrote a piece in the uh Philadelphia Inquire today that's just uninformed or misinformed, and I want to get to that too, uh, because it's it's uh it's a central aspect of this.
+And there is a Michael Smirkanish, who I've met and who I like, does a talk show in Philadelphia on our affiliate there, does the morning show, wrote a piece in the Philadelphia Inquirer today that's just uninformed or misinformed.

-Now, let's go to the audio sound bites on this.
+Now, let's go to the audio soundbites on this.

 The main vocal protester in this was Al Sharpton.